MobleyLab/benchmarksets/README.md

 - v1.0.4 ([10.5281/zenodo.167349](http://doi.org/10.5281/zenodo.167349)): Maintenance version fixing an incorrect PDB code and adding a new reference and some new links.
 - v1.1 ([10.5281/zenodo.197428](http://doi.org/10.5281/zenodo.197428)): Adds significant additional discussion on potential future benchmark sets, needs for workflow science, etc. See release notes for more details.
 Versions also now include the date and version number within the PDF.

+## Changes not yet in a release
+- Added host-guest structures and input files on 12/19/16 (see [PR 22](https://github.com/MobleyLab/benchmarksets/pull/22)).

 ## Manifest

 * paper: Provides LaTeX source files for the manuscript as submitted to bioRxiv (reformatted from the version submitted to Ann.
 Rev. and with 2D structures added to the tables); images, etc. are also available in sub-directories, as is the supporting information.
+* input_files: Host-guest structures and simulation input files for the host-guest benchmark sets proposed in the paper (provided by Jian Yin from the Gilson lab)